-A1 Excavation Process Unit
+A1 Excavation Processing Unit

 Subclass of: S1 Matter Removal

 S4 Observation

 Scope Note: This class comprises activities of excavating in the sense of archaeology, which are documented as a coherent set of actions of progressively recording and removing matter from a pre-specified location under specific rules.
 Typically, an excavation process unit would be terminated if significant discontinuities of substance or finds come to light, or if the activity is interrupted due to external factors, such as end of a working day.
 In other cases, the termination would be based on predefined physical specifications, such as the boundaries of a maximal volume of matter to be excavated in one unit of excavation.